luogan1234/prerequisite-prediction/README.md

 4. Run `python stat.py` to get the experiment results.

-5. Run `python postprocess_example.sh` to get the 10-fold ensemble predictions.
+5. Run `bash postprocess.sh` to get the ensemble predictions.

+Experiments run on gpu by default.